lantunes/netomaton/demos/asynchronous_automata/README.md

 updated.
 However, it is sometimes beneficial to update the states of the cells asynchronously.
-There are various ways to implement such behaviour, but normally one specifies an update order for the cells, or one allows the cells to updated in a random order, such that a cell's state is based on the activity of its neighbourhood immediately.
+There are various ways to implement such behaviour, but normally one specifies an update order for the cells, or one allows the cells to be updated in a random order, such that a cell's state is based on the activity of its neighbourhood immediately.
 In practice, this means that, in each "timestep", only a single cell is updated.
 The "true" timestep is complete once all cells have been updated in an update cycle.